 Step 1: Make sure it's the right time to apply

 It sounds obvious, but you should only apply for CPP disability benefits when there is a chance you could be approved.
-Therefore, the timing of WHEN you apply can be critical.
+Therefore, the timing of when you apply can be critical.

 Before you stop work, you need to make sure you meet the minimum qualifying period for benefits.
-To qualify for CPP disability, you need to have worked 4 of the last 6 years before you go off on disability, or 3 of 5 years, if you have 25 years or more of contributions.
-If you don’t meet either of criteria, you may need keep struggling a bit longer until you meet the minimum qualifying period.
+To qualify for CPP disability, you need to have worked 4 of the last 6 years before you go off on disability, or 3 of the last 5 years if you have 25 years or more of contributions.
+If you don’t meet either of these criteria, you may need to push through by working a bit longer until you meet the minimum qualifying period.

-Do you have your doctor's support?
 It is critical that you don't stop working until your doctor supports your decision to do so.
-The CPP disability administration will never approve claims for people who do not have the full support of their doctor.
-Often Service Canada will likely deny your claim even if your doctor supports you.
-If your doctor is not supportive, or is just neutral, then you have no chance of winning disability benefits.
+The CPP disability administration will never approve claims for people who do not have full support from their doctor — people often get denied even with their doctor's support!

-What do you do if your doctor doesn’t agree that you are unable to work due to disability?
+If your doctor is unsupportive or is simply neutral, then unfortunately you have no chance of winning CPP disability benefits; however, you still have some options.
 This is a difficult situation that you need to handle very carefully.
-Understand that doctors are humans, and there is a wide range of competence, attitudes, and biases between individual doctors.
+Understand that doctors are humans, and there is a wide range of attitudes, competence, and bias amongst individual doctors.
 You have a few options depending on why you believe the doctor is not supportive of your claim for disability benefits:

-With chronic illness, it is hard to say when it becomes unreasonable for someone to keep working.
-It is hard for a doctor to know when you cross the line from being reasonably able to work in discomfort to it being unreasonable for you to work.
+With chronic illness, it's hard to say when it becomes unreasonable for someone to keep working.
+It's hard for a doctor to know when you cross the line from being reasonably able to work in discomfort to it being unreasonable for you to work.
 Sometimes, all that is needed is for you to show the doctor that you have done all you can do to remain employed.
 A lawyer experienced with disability benefits cases can give you examples of how you can show your doctor that you have done all you can do.
 There is no dishonesty or trickery involved.

-If you truly believe you cannot work much longer, and have taken steps to show your doctor you have done all you can do, and your doctor still doesn’t support you, then you need to get a new doctor.
+If you truly believe you cannot work much longer and have taken steps to show your doctor you have done all you can do, and they still don't support you, then you need to get a new doctor.

 Step 2: Get the CPP Disability forms